Flag of Grenada: Protocol

 Advice regarding flag etiquette is listed on the official website of the government, as well as on the websites of the country's embassies.
 When displayed together with the flags of other sovereign nations, the foreign flag should not be flown on top of or to the right (i.e. observer's left) of the Grenadian flag.
 The only exception to this recommendation is at foreign diplomatic missions on the island, which is also the only place where a foreign flag can be flown without the flag of Grenada accompanying it.
-When displayed together with domestic flags, the national flag ought to be situated at the centre and be the tallest one of the group.
+When displayed together with domestic flags, the national flag has to be situated at the centre and be the tallest one of the group.
 The Grenadian flag should not be smaller in size compared to other flags being flown adjacent to it.
 When carried in a procession, it should be located on the marching right (in a single file) or at the front of the centre (if there is more than one line).

 The guidelines also state that the flag is not to touch the ground, nor should it be dipped towards an individual or an object.
-It ought to be displayed either in or near every polling place when elections in Grenada are held.
+It has to be displayed either in or near every polling place when elections in Grenada are held.
 The national flag should be flown by merchant ships that are registered in the country, but should not be placed on top of motor vehicles (other than by the police force and during state events).
 It is not to be reproduced for commercial purposes without prior approval from the government.
 When it becomes damaged and is no longer fit to be publicly displayed, it is permissible to dispose of the national flag via burning.